hevinxx/zeppelin-aggrid/README.md

 And enable visualization from the Helium page.
 You can go there from dropdown menu under your username at the top right corner in Zeppelin.

 ## Licence key
-You have to set your licence key manually by updating the `ZEPPELIN_HOME/local-repo/vis/node_modules/zeppelin-aggrid/licenceKey.js` file in order to enable advanced ag-Grid options like Aggregation and Pivoting.
+You have to set your licence key manually by updating the `line 81` at `ZEPPELIN_HOME/local-repo/vis/node_modules/zeppelin-aggrid/aggrid-transformation.js` file in order to enable advanced ag-Grid options like Aggregation and Pivoting.

 ## Loading data
 You can load data in any way possible in Zeppelin.
 Loading from CSV file with comma delimeter is shown below.